 - Remove the tonkatsu from the oven and cut into 1 inch pieces (so you can eat with chopsticks).

 Put half of the onion slices into the pan and pour ½ to ¾ cup of the sauce to cover them.
-Adjust the amount of sauce based on your frying pan size.
-I use oyakodon frying pan which makes for 1 serving.
+Adjust the amount of sauce based on your frying pan size (I use oyakodon pan which makes for 1 serving, so you can slide cooked oyakodon onto a rice bowl easily.
+You can use a small frying pan).
 Bring the sauce and onions to a boil.
 Lower the heat to medium and cook onion slices until translucent, about 4-5 minutes.

-- Put the Tonkatsu in it and turn the heat up to medium high heat.
+Put one Baked Tonkatsu in it and turn the heat up to medium high heat.
 Pour and distribute beaten egg evenly and cover with the lid.

 - When egg is half cooked, turn off the heat.

-- Serve rice in a donburi bowl and put Tonkatsu and egg mixture on top.
+Serve rice in a donburi bowl and slide Tonkatsu and egg mixture on top.
+Continue with the second serving.
 Serve with shichimi togarashi (Japanese seven spice) on the side.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe in your own words and link to this post as the original source.
 Thank you.